Mark-met-een-K/wp-search-insights/readme.txt

 == Frequently asked questions ==
 = Where can I find documentation? =
-* Visit the WP Search Insights knowledgebase at https://wpsi.io for comprehensive documentation.
+* Visit the WP Search Insights knowledge base at [https://wpsi.io](https://wpsi.io/contact/) for comprehensive documentation.
 = Where can I access the search results and plugin settings? =
 * You can find the plugin's dashboard and settings under the Tools -> WP Search Insights menu in your WordPress admin area.
 = How does WP Search Insights work? =